-The Company has a number of new product opportunities in addition to the aforementioned oral fluid HIV test that is pending before the FDA.
-These new products, if successfully developed and commercialized, could result in new revenue streams in future periods.
-These new products include our proprietary Sure Check HIV 1/2 test that is already approved in the United States professional market, and for which we are submitting an Investigational Device Exemption this year to pursue FDA approval for home use.
-Furthermore we are making good progress with our point-of-care tests for Syphilis and Hepatitis-C. Finally we are working on a number of new potential projects based on our patented DPP® point-of-care technology and in some cases conducting feasibility studies.
-These include potential products with application to the areas of women's health, veterinary diagnostics, and blood viruses.
+The Company has a number of new product opportunities in addition to the aforementioned oral fluid HIV, Syphilis and HCV tests.
+These new products include our proprietary Sure Check HIV 1/2 test for home use that is already approved in the United States professional market, and for which we are working on completing the requirements for submitting an Investigational Device Exemption in order to begin clinical trials next year to pursue FDA approval for home use.

+We are working on a number of new potential projects based on, and/or that complement, our patented DPP® point-of-care technology, and in some cases we are now conducting feasibility studies in order to move these opportunities forward.
+These include potential products with application to the areas of women's health, veterinary diagnostics, and blood viruses, as well as technologies that improve the detection limits of our technology platform.
 We believe that these projects can ultimately result in potential new revenue streams in future periods, although there can be no assurance of this.